 The California Counties Foundation (Foundation) is the non-profit foundation of CSAC that houses the CSAC William "Bill Chiat" Institute for Excellence in County Government, the CSAC Support Hub for Criminal Justice Programming, and manages charitable contributions and grants to improve educational opportunities for county supervisors, county executives, administrators, and senior staff.
-The update below provides a brief overview of current Foundation activities.
+The update below provides an overview of current Foundation activities.

 Summer-Fall 2022 Course Schedule.
 The Institute will be continuing with a hybrid of both in-person and virtual classes through December 2022.
-Our summer-fall schedule has been updated and registration is open.
+Our summer-fall schedule has been updated and registration is currently open.
 Please see attached for a copy of the Course Guide.
 In addition, we will be offering a couple of new courses this term as well as the Realignment 101 course in Fresno County October 6th-7th (this course is offered once a year and accommodates a larger class size).

 County Campuses.
 The Mendocino/Lake County cohort has completed their 10-month class series and we are looking to schedule a recognition at their county Board Meeting sometime in August.
 The Fresno and Solano County cohorts are nearly finished with their programs and will wrap up in October.
 The Alameda County cohort will begin its program on September 16th.
-The Institute is also preparing for additional county campuses in Humboldt, Napa, and Ventura County.
+The Institute is also preparing for new additional campuses in Humboldt, Napa, and Ventura County.

 So You Want to be the County CAO/CEO Seminar.
-The seminar kicked off with an in-person session in Napa County May 11th-13th, 2022.
+The seminar kicked off with an in-person session in Napa County on May 11th-13th, 2022.
 We have held two virtual sessions, June 16th and July 14th, and have one more virtual session scheduled for August 18th.
 The seminar will close out in Sacramento, August 31st-September 1st.
 With the assistance of County Supervisors, CAOs/CEOs, facilitators, and staff, the seminar has provided deeper insights to the role of the CAO to our registered participants in addition to providing them with a great networking opportunity.

 New Supervisors Institute.
-The New Supervisors Institute is expected to begin during the week of CSAC's 2022 Annual Meeting in Orange County this November.
+There are 24 confirmed New Supervisors.
+The November 8 General Election will have 42 County Supervisor run-offs throughout the State of California (including 8 with incumbents).
+Therefore, we anticipate 58-66 New Supervisors will participate in the next class of the New Supervisors Institute (NSI).
+The NSI is expected to begin during the week of CSAC's 2022 Annual Meeting in Orange County this November.
 There are two additional sessions planned for winter and summer of 2023 in Sacramento.
 A joint CSAC and Foundation welcome letter will be sent to County Supervisor-elects soon and will include an invitation to participate in the New Supervisors Institute.
 Solano County Supervisor Erin Hannigan will continue to serve as the lead facilitator for the program.